 The monetary system in Canada is based on dollars and cents like the U.S., but there are differences.
 Canada has nickels, dimes, quarters, 1-dollar coins (“loonies”) and 2-dollar coins (“toonies”), but no longer uses pennies, so cashiers round-off up or down as needed.
 Paper currency comes in $5, $10, $20, $50, $100, etc. bills.

 It is important to carry some cash since some merchants may not accept plastic.
-NOTE: Campground showerhouses often require loonies for coin-op showers and Northwest Territory government campground require Canadian funds (cash or cheque) for payment.
+NOTE: Campground showerhouses often require loonies for coin-op showers and Northwest Territories government campground require Canadian funds (cash or cheque) for payment.